About

 I’m also currently building a reading app I’ve wished existed for 15 years.
 It’s designed for readers who treat their reading data as self-knowledge: whether you’re tracking tropes across dozens of romance novels, managing research sources, watching your progress through epic series, or just curious about your own patterns without the friction of constant input.

-If you’re here, you’re probably someone who reads the way I do: not to escape the world, but to meet it more honestly.
+If you’re here, you’re probably someone who reads the way I do: not exclusively for escaping the world, but also to sometimes meet it in new ways?

 Welcome.